IdrisGit/MarkUp/README.md

 ## Demo

-Check out the live demo of React-NoteTaker:
+Check out the live demo of MarkUp:

 - :globe_with_meridians: **Live Page:** [https://idrisgit.github.io/React-NoteTaker](https://idrisgit.github.io/React-NoteTaker/#demo)

-  > :warning: **Note:** The current version of React-NoteTaker uses local storage to save the notes.
+  > :warning: **Note:** The current version of MarkUp uses local storage to save the notes.
 Therefore, the notes will be stored locally in your browser.
 Keep this in mind when using the demo, as clearing your browser data may result in the loss of your notes

 ## Usage

-Here's a brief demonstration of how to use React-NoteTaker:
+Here's a brief demonstration of how to use MarkUp:

 1. **Homepage**: Upon launching the application, user is presented with the homepage where all their notes are displayed.